-The solvency capital requirement for the market risk is TNOK 57,327, whereas the equity and the spread risk are the main drivers.
+The solvency capital requirement for the market risk is TNOK 60,627 (PY: 57.327 TNOK), whereas the equity and the concentration risk are the main drivers.

 According to Article 132 of Directive 2009/138/EC HELP is just investing in assets and instruments whose risks the undertaking can properly identify, measure, monitor, manage, control and report, and appropriately take into account in the assessment of its overall solvency needs.